Instructor: Len Leatherwood

 Class Term: 05/25/2022 - 06/28/2022

 SCN Member: $160

-Over a period of 5-weeks, this course will help you understand the beauty of writing "short" nonfiction.
-You will learn about basic story elements and structure, the power of language, as well as the importance of symbols and detail in your writing.
-You will have weekly lessons, reading assignments, as well as exercises.
-You'll experiment with analyzing what works in powerful examples of flash nonfiction in order to discern what techniques the writer employed.
+Over a period of 5 weeks, this course will help you understand the beauty of writing "short."
+You will learn about basic story elements and structure, the power of language, and the importance of resonance in your writing.
+You will have weekly Zoom meetings, reading assignments, as well as exercises.
+You'll experiment with analyzing what works in powerful examples of flash fiction & memoir in order to discern what techniques the writer employed.
 You will also discover the importance of thoughtful critique to aid your fellow writers and your own work.
 In addition, you'll come away with information regarding potential markets and how to tailor your work to specific guidelines.

-Class communication methodWeekly lessons and prompts will be provided via our group site.
+Class communication methodWeekly lessons and prompts will be provided via our Group io site.
 Students will be asked to read information from various sources and do specific assignments related to story analysis and prompts for flash fiction/memoir.
 Students will be encouraged to discuss their problems and discoveries during weekly Zoom meetings.
 Completed assignments will be uploaded as Word documents to each student's file on the website, for the instructor and classmates to offer feedback.
-We will have a weekly meeting on Zoom for 1 1/2 hours.
+We will have weekly Zoom meetings from 4 - 5:30 Pacific Time on Mondays.

 Len Leatherwood, the Program Coordinator for SCN’s Online Classes program and current president of Story Circle Network, has been teaching writing privately to students in Beverly Hills for the past 21 years.
 She is a nationally recognized writing coach as well as an award-winning author.
 Len has published work in flash fiction and nonfiction and has been nominated for a Pushcart Prize.
 Her blog, 20 Minutes a Day, can be found at lenleatherwood.com.